RevanToma/todo-vue/README.md

 # Full-Stack School Project

-This project is a full-stack application developed as part of a school assignment.
+This project is a small full-stack application developed as part of a school assignment.
 It features a frontend built with Vue.js and TypeScript, and a backend leveraging Prisma, GraphQL, and PostgreSQL.

 ### Frontend